UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > ## Places to Create Git Repositories
 >
-> Along with tracking information about my_project (the project we have already created),
+> Along with tracking information about un-report (the project we have already created),
 > Riley would also like to track information about moons.
-> Despite our concerns, Riley creates a `moons` project inside his `my_project`
+> Despite our concerns, Riley creates a `moons` project inside his `un-report`
 > project with the following sequence of commands:
 >
 > ~~~
 > $ cd ~/Desktop   # return to Desktop directory
-> $ cd my_project     # go into my_project directory, which is already a Git repository
+> $ cd un-report     # go into un-report directory, which is already a Git repository
-> $ ls -a          # ensure the .git subdirectory is still present in the my_project directory
+> $ ls -a          # ensure the .git subdirectory is still present in the un-report directory
-> $ mkdir moons    # make a subdirectory my_project/moons
+> $ mkdir moons    # make a subdirectory un-report/moons
 > $ cd moons       # go into moons subdirectory
 > $ git init       # make the moons subdirectory a Git repository
 > $ ls -a          # ensure the .git subdirectory is present indicating we have created a new Git repository